Kaiden Guhle: Montreal Canadiens (2022–present)

 Guhle spent most of the 2023–24 season playing on the Canadiens' top pair alongside Mike Matheson, which necessitated a move to the right side, a position where the team had less depth than its counterpart.
 Speaking on the adjustment, he remarked that there had been "a lot of games, a lot of reps.
 You get more comfortable every game.
 Still working on a lot of stuff and still a lot of stuff I need to learn on that side of the ice."
 On February 29, 2024, Guhle appeared in his 100th career NHL game.
 A month later, he was assessed a one-game suspension after slashing Philadelphia Flyers forward Travis Konecny from the bench the night prior, which he attributed to Konecny having hit Canadiens teammate Juraj Slafkovský shortly beforehand, saying "I wasn't trying to injure him.
 I was more just trying to steer him away."
 Guhle then exited an April 4 game against the Tampa Bay Lightning after being hit against the boards by Nikita Kucherov.
 Sustaining a head injury as a result, he missed the final two weeks of the season.
 Collectively, Guhle totaled six goals and 16 assists in 70 games played.

 Entering the 2024–25 season on the final year of his entry-level contract with the Canadiens, Guhle signed a six-year, $33.3 million extension with the team on July 31, 2024.
 Shortly thereafter, it was announced that he had undergone an appendectomy procedure in late September, however he ultimately did not miss any playing time.
 Tallying four goals and 14 points through 43 games, Guhle would suffer a lower-body injury on January 28, 2025 versus the Winnipeg Jets, exiting the game as a result.
 The following day, it was announced that he required surgery to repair a lacerated quadricep muscle, sidelining him for an indefinite period.
 After a 21-game absence, Guhle returned to the lineup on March 28 against the Carolina Hurricanes.
 Regarding the cut to his quadricep, he remarked that "for what happened, it was the best-case scenario — didn't hit any nerves or arteries."
 Guhle scored two goals, including the game-winner, in the team's 4–2 victory over the Carolina Hurricanes in its final game of the regular season on April 16, clinching a berth in the Stanley Cup playoffs for the first time in four years.

-In the early stages of the 2025–26 season, Guhle collected two points through his team's first five games before suffering a lower-body injury during a game against the Nashville Predators on October 16.
-After being out of the lineup for almost a month, he elected to have surgery on November 13 to repair a partially torn adductor muscle.